nitin42/Animated-Timeline/README.md

 ## Performance

-Style mutations and style reads are batched to speed up the performance and avoid document reflows.
+Style mutations and style reads are batched internally to speed up the performance and avoid document reflows.

 ## Install